belayfitsum/docker-eks/README.md

 ### Notes

 GitHub Actions now uses the dedicated CICD user to run pipeline jobs.
-When new permissions are required (for example, to access EC2, EKS, or other AWS services), switch temporarily to the admin user to set up those permissions.
+When new permissions are required (for example, to access EC2, EKS, or other AWS services), switch temporarily to the admin user to set up/bootstrap those permissions.

 After the policies are updated, you can safely switch back to the CICD user, ensuring pipelines continue running with the principle of least privilege.